ENVIRONMENT – CLIMATE CHANGE

 The predictions so far have not come near the observable facts and there is significant evidence of warmings and coolings in the past with no actual verifiable catastrophic event that is agreed to.

-Accepts that the scientific debate around climate change is unresolved, and in that sense the CDP remains agnostic in respect to scientific elements of the climate change debate.
+Accepts that the scientific debate around climate change is unresolved, and in that sense the CDP remains agnostic in respect to many claimed scientific elements of the climate change debate.

 Is not indifferent to the economic welfare of Australian families, farmers and businesses.
 CDP will not commit itself to any course of action that is certain to damage economic prosperity if the hoped-for benefits to the environment are uncertain or disproportionately costly.